webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    fragment shader it's up to us to decide what color to return.

    Let's assume we have pair of functions that help us draw a line between 2 points.
-The first function computes how many pixel's we need to draw and some values to help draw them.
+The first function computes how many pixels we need to draw and some values to help draw them.
 The second takes that info plus a pixel number and gives us a pixel position.
 Example: